 Format Meaning or k Interpret the contents of the currently-open location as a PC-relative offset and calculate the address of the next location to be opened; close the currently-open location, and open and print the contents of the new location thus evaluated.
 (The back-arrow appears on some keyboards and is used in place of the underline.)
-If it is preceded by k, the value k replaces the contents of the currently-open location before it is closed. @ or k@ Interpret the contents of the currently-open location as an absolute address, close the currently-open location, and open and print the contents of the absolute location thus evaluated.
+If is preceded by k, the value k replaces the contents of the currently-open location before it is closed. @ or k@ Interpret the contents of the currently-open location as an absolute address, close the currently-open location, and open and print the contents of the absolute location thus evaluated.
 If @ is preceded by k, the value k replaces the contents of the currently-open location before it is closed. or k> Interpret the low-order byte of the currently-open location as a relative branch offset and calculate the address of the next location to be opened; close the currently-open location and open and print the contents of the relative branch location thus evaluated.
 If > is preceded by k, the value k replaces the contents of the currently-open location before it is closed.
-The computation of this address is performed by taking the low-order byte of the currently-open location as a signed value, multiplying this value by 2, increasing the result by 2, and adding this sum to the address of the currently-open location. < or k< Close the currently-open location and return to the address sequence preceding the last , @, or > command; open and print the contents of the last location opened in this interrupted sequence.
-If < is preceded by k, the value k replaces the contents of the currently-open location before it is closed. \$n Represents the address of one of eight user program general registers, where n is an octal digit identifying R0 through R7 (see section 3.3).
+The computation of this address is performed by taking the low-order byte of the currently-open location as a signed value, multiplying this value by 2, increasing the result by 2, and adding this sum to the address of the currently-open location. < or k< Close the currently-open location (opened by a, @, or > command) and reopen the word location most recently opened by a /, <lf>, or ^.
+If the currently-open location was not opened by a, @, or >, then < simply closes and reopens the current location.
+If < is preceded by k, the value k replaces the contents of the currently-open location before it is closed.</lf> \$n Represents the address of one of eight user program general registers, where n is an octal digit identifying R0 through R7 (see section 3.3).

 Format Meaning

-\$x or \$nx Represents the address of one of 16 special ODT internal register sets (see section 3.4), where x is one of the following alphabetic characters, and n is an octal integer identifying a given location within a register set.
-These 16 addressable register sets exist within ODT in the following order:
+\$x or \$nx Represents the address of one of 17 special ODT internal register sets (see section 3.4), where x is one of the following alphabetic characters, and n is an octal integer identifying a given location within a register set.
+These addressable register sets exist within ODT in the following order:

-S Processor Status Register (hardware PS), which is saved by ODT when a breakpoint or user program fault occurs
+S Processor Status register (hardware PS), which is saved by ODT when a breakpoint or user program fault occurs

+W Directive Status Word register for the user's task

 A Search argument register

 M Search mask register

 L Low memory limit register

 H High memory limit register

 C Constant register

 Q Quantity register

 F Format register

 X Reentry vector register

 nB Breakpoint address registers.

 nG Breakpoint proceed count registers.

 nI Breakpoint instruction registers.

 nR Relocation registers.

 nV SST vector registers.

 nE SST (synchronous system trap) stack contents registers.

 nD Device control LUN (logical unit number) registers.

 С Constant register operator.
 Represents the contents of special register \$C (constant register).

 Q Quantity register operator.
 Represents the contents of special register \$Q (quantity register).